HOW TO BE A DOG WALKER

 Read by 50,000+ people a year, I’ve helped over 1000 dog walking businesses start!
 Want to know how to start a dog walking business?
 How to pay your bills while you are looking for clients or where can you find free dog walking contracts?
 Then read on, friend!
 Because this isn’t just a general summary, it’s a complete and comprehensive guide to dog walking.

 Ok, first let me just introduce myself.
-My name is Jamie Shanks and I’ve been a pro dog walker since May 2010.
-I own a dog walking business called Bishopton dog walking services based in Renfrewshire, Scotland.
-This article used to be found on my website but I’ve moved it onto it’s own site as it would appear on Google search results when people searched for my business!
+My name is Jamie Shanks, I’ve been a pro dog walker since May 2010.
+I’ll show you my website and my biz later in the post, should this interest you.
+This article used to be found on my website but I’ve moved it onto it’s own site as it would appear on Google search results when people searched for my business and I don’t really need to give people ideas!

 Dog walking appeals to so many people, because a) the start up costs are low, b) requires no training or qualifications, c) allows you to spend some time with animals rather than people and d) enables people to be their own boss and say goodbye to that awful job they hate… I wonder if it’s your own job that brought you here?